Robust Machine Learning for Encrypted Traffic Classification: Robust Identification of Users' Operating System, Browser and Application

-The goal of this paper is to identify user operating system, browser and application.
-To achieve this goal, we use supervised machine learning techniques.
-Supervised machine learning techniques learn a function that given a sample returns a label.
-The learning is carried out using a dataset of labeled samples.
-In our case, we chose to use sessions as samples where a session is the tuple \textless Protocol, IP source, IP destination, Port source, Port destination\textgreater{} and the label is the tuple \textless OS, Browser, Application\textgreater.
-Thus, our task is inherently a multiclass learning with 30 classes (see Figure \ref{mp:tuplestat} for the labels and their statistics in the dataset).
+The goal of this paper is to identify the user operating system, browser and application even in the case where the user is aware of the system and may try to decrease the accuracy of the system by changing protocol parameters and/or by using network tools.
+To achieve this goal, we used supervised machine learning techniques.

+Supervised machine learning techniques learn a function which given a sample returns a label.
+Learning is carried out using a dataset of labeled samples.
+In our case, we chose to use sessions as samples, where a session is the tuple \textless Protocol, IP source, IP destination, Port source, Port destination\textgreater{} and the label is the tuple \textless OS, Browser, Application\textgreater.
+Thus, our task is inherently a form of multiclass learning with more than $30$ classes (see Figure \ref{mp:tuplestat} for the labels and their statistics in the dataset).

-The rest of this section is organized as follows: In section \ref{sec:Dataset} we describe how we collected the dataset and the dataset characteristics.
+The rest of this section is organized as follows In section \ref{sec:Dataset} we outline how we collected the dataset and the dataset characteristics.
 In section \ref{sec:Feature Extraction} we describe and discuss our feature extraction scheme.
-Finally, in section \ref{sec:Learning} we describe the machine learning methodology we used.
+Finally, in section \ref{sec:Learning} we provide details on the machine learning methodology we used.